Korean, Edit

 Figure 11.
 Absorption of Nutrients

-⑴ Mostly absorbed through the mucosa of the small intestine and transported through blood vessels and lymphatics in mucosal tissue
+⑴ Most nutrients are absorbed through the mucosa of the small intestine and transported via blood vessels and lymphatic vessels in the submucosal tissue

-② Absorption from the stomach : Alcohol and small amounts of drugs
+② Absorption in the stomach: alcohol and small amounts of drugs

 Figure 12.
 Absorption of Amino Acids, Monosaccharides